rust-lang/reference/src/items/static-items.md

 ```

 Mutable statics have the same restrictions as normal statics, except that the
-type of the value does not require the `Sync` trait bound.
+type does not have to implement the `Sync` trait.

 ## `'static` lifetime elision